-School staff will be appropriately trained by the school nurse or designee to understand the school's general emergency procedures and steps to take should a life-threatening allergic reaction occur.
-The school nurse or designee will provide appropriate training to school staff to understand allergies to food and other substances, to recognize symptoms of an allergic reaction, and to know the school's general emergency procedures and steps to take should a life-threatening allergic reaction occur.
+School staff will be appropriately trained by the school nurse or designee to understand the school's general emergency procedures and steps to take should a life threatening allergic reaction occur.
+The school nurse or designee will provide appropriate training to school staff to understand allergies to food and other substances, to recognize symptoms of an allergic reaction, and to know the school's general emergency procedures and steps to take should a life threatening allergic reaction occur.
+The school nurse of allerging procedures and steps to take should a life threatening allergic reaction occur.
 The school nurse will work with appropriate school staff to eliminate or substitute the use of allergens in the allergic student's meals, educational/instructional tools and materials, arts and crafts projects, or incentives.

 N.J.S.A.
-18A:40-12.3 through 18A:40-12.6

-New Jersey Department of Education - Guidelines for the Management of Life-Threatening Food Allergies in Schools - September 2008
+18A:40-12.3 through 18A:40-12.6 New Jersey Department of Education - Guidelines for the Management of Life-Threatening Food Allergies in Schools - September 2008

-First Reading: December 18, 2017
+First Reading:December 18, 2017Second Reading:January 22, 2018Initial Adoption:

-Second Reading: Initial Adoption: